UniExeterRSE/intro-version-control/index.md

 ## Workshop format

-This a hybrid workshop run over 3 sessions.
+This is a hybrid workshop that runs over 3 sessions.
 The [schedule can be found here](./schedule.html).